LiavB2/ominicient-lavebear/_posts/2022-08-21-LBhacksposts.md

 ## hacks for Bash (Hacks #3)
 - We use the code "--version" to verify that we installed a tool, while clarifying what version is currently installed.
-- We can verify Anaconda
+- We can verify the packages and versions that have been installed with Anaconda with "conda list"
 - You can update a repository by committing your changes and pushing the same.
+Using "git add" to add desired files, "git commit" to commit the changes to your repository, and "git push" to push the changes that you have committed to your repository.
-- Really cool would be automating a procedure from installation?
+- We are able to automate an action by programming a script to complete the desired task.

 ---

 ## Hacks for Fastpages Frontend Development (Hacks #4)
 -
 -
-- Extra Credit (redesigned homepage)
+- Extra Credit (redesigned homepage) {done}

 ---